PostgreSQL vs. BigQuery – Which Data Warehouse Should You Choose?

 What is Google BigQuery?

 Based on user reviews, Google BigQuery is a good option to analyze massive amounts of data, quickly.
 It can run incredibly fast queries against terabytes of data in a matter of seconds thanks to its powerful infrastructure.
 It also provides the option to stream data in regularly, or bulk load your data using Google Cloud Storage.
-BigQuery has a 4.5 star rating on G2, where it's described as follows:
+More enhancements such as the BigQuery Metastore and AI‑powered data preparation via Gemini have streamlined analytics further.
+BigQuery has a 4.5 star rating on G2, with users praising its ease of use and performance.

 Is PostgreSQL a data warehouse?